Mind

 Examples of individuals who overcame fear and anxiety through Stoicism include the philosopher Epictetus, who was born into slavery but rose above his circumstances to become a respected teacher, and the writer and philosopher Ralph Waldo Emerson, who drew inspiration from Stoic principles in his own life.

-See also Docker how to delete image
+See also bitbucket how to delete a branch

 The Stoic Virtue of Courage: How to Cultivate it in Daily Life